WAS DANIEL 12:2 FULFILLED IN MATTHEW 27:51-52 – #1

 ☛What Daniel Foretold As Opposed to Matthew

-Those who claim that Daniel foretold the events surrounding events must explain why there is nothing else in the entire chapter of Daniel 12 that comports to this view.
-If verse 2 is a prediction of the resurrection of the saints, why is there no mention of Jesus’ death and resurrection?
+Those who claim that Daniel foretold the events of Matthew 27 must explain why there is nothing else in the entire chapter of Daniel 12 that comports to this view.
+If verse 2 is a prediction of the resurrection of the saints in Matthew 27, why is there no mention of Jesus’ death and resurrection?
 Are we to believe that in the midst of predictions of the other elements, that inspiration essentially dropped a prediction of an unrelated event into the discussion?
 Let me clarify.

 The chronological flow of the predicted constituent elements of Daniel 12 forbids application of v.
 2 to Matthew 27.